edubart/nelua-lang/docs/pages/overview.md

 ### Const variables

-Const variables can be assigned at once runtime however it cannot mutate.
+Const variables can be assigned once at runtime however they cannot mutate:

 ```nelua
 local x <const> = 1